-A study regarding how many Google searches per day in the US found that about 37 percent of websites listed on the top 10 results of a web-based Google search are not visible when checked via mobile.
+A study regarding how many searches on Google per day in the US found that about 37 percent of websites listed on the top 10 results of a web-based Google search are not visible when checked via mobile.

 Search for videos results in 2.5 times better in the Google desktop version than mobile search.

 Google search remains the dominating search engine, connecting traffic, and results within seconds.